matias015/Evie/README.md

 Evie is a personal project of a simple interpreted language with features like structures, dictionaries, modules, and more.

 ## Variables
+You can not redeclare variables or access to non declarated ones
 ```
 var x = 20
-x = "Now x is a text!"
+x = "Now x is a text"
-y = 3      // PANIC: "y" does not exists
-var x = 2  // PANIC: can not redeclare var "x"
 ```

 ## Functions